cmmgw/Credit_Risk_Analysis/README.md

 | Actually False | FP | TN |

-The analysis highlighted above, indicates that the precisionscores for all the models are overfit.
-A good balance of recall and precisionis necessary to have an effective model and most of the models lack this.
-However,the Easy Ensemble ADABoost Classifier model is recommended for use, due to itshigh balanced accuracy score, along with its balance of precision and recall scores.
+The analysis highlighted above, indicates that the precision scores for all the models are overfit.
+A good balance of recall and precision is necessary to have an effective model and most of the models lack this.
+However, the Easy Ensemble ADABoost Classifier model is recommended for use, due to its high balanced accuracy score, along with its balance of precision and recall scores.